nickdbmiller/web-of-rogues/README.md

 ```

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.

+## Citations